1 Part Course |

 Weighted Average Cost of Capital (WACC) and the Discount Rate

-• understanding the drawbacks of using the model
+• The drawbacks of using the model

 • How to derive equity risk premiums in different countries

-• How betas are derived – regressing company and market returns
+• How betas are derived: regressing company and market returns

-• A bottom-up method of calculating beta reflecting business mix and leverage
+• A bottom-up method of calculating beta reflecting business mix and leverage:

-• deleveraging betas for private company use
+• Deleveraging betas for private company use

 • Which beta to choose for company valuation?